 Eligibility to Apply

-If you do not live or work in Cardiff or Vale of Glamorgan, or you work in Wales, you are eligible to apply for a loan with us.
-If you don't, please contact us to find out whether you are still eligible to apply for a loan.
+If you live in Cardiff or Vale of Glamorgan, or you work in Wales, you are eligible to apply for a loan with us.
+If you don't, please contact us to find out whether you are still eligible to apply.
 If you live with someone who is a member with us, or you work for any of our employer partners, then we can advise you of your eligiblity.

 Completing a Loan Application